sendyhalim/blog/content/posts/team/engineering-lead-achieving-team-goals.md

 Some people (or most people) might find the stress level going up in respect with the uncertainty of success in this people management role.
 It is important to keep in mind that <b>your performance is not evaluated based on your _individual contributions_ but the *team contributions*</b>, it's not your performance anymore, <b>it's *the team performance*</b>!
-In general team performance will be tied to team achievements/goals completion.
+In general, team performance will be tied to team achievements/goals completion.

 This post is based on my personal experiences & past mistakes, please take it with a grain of salt.
 The post will be focusing on tips to achieve your team goals, other perspectives (dealing with stress, challenging your team, growing your teammember, etc2) will be in another posts.